jonasbn/jonasbn.github.io/README.md

 If you want to know more about me, check out my [about.me page](https://about.me/jonasbn).

 The most popular presentation I ever did is [available on SlideShare](https://www.slideshare.net/jonasbn/perl-and-jenkins-for-osd2011) and is on the topic of implementing Continous Integration for Perl using Jenkins.
+I have done many talks of the years at conferences, workshops and user group meetings, some are even [caught on video](https://www.youtube.com/watch?v=r1pQllQo7MQ&t=9s&list=PLE3HjmQMwpQQ_UBvLwYxPZ13M9eM5MraZ&index=18)

 The most popular Open Source project I have worked on is [Workflow](https://metacpan.org/pod/Workflow) - _Simple, flexible system to implement workflows_ in Perl.